aave/interface/CONTRIBUTING.md

 We use Github issues for tracking new features, bug fixes, and enhancements related to the Aave Interface.
 We are currently working on a UI/UX Integrations framework for integrating third-party services and entities within the Aave Interface.
 Please stay tuned for new information around this.

-## Pre-Requisites
+## Prerequisites

 ### Install Node

 We are using a Next.js application, which relies on Node.
 You must have Node installed and set to use the specified version in `.nvmrc`.
 You can potentially use other versions, but we don’t recommend differing here.

-You can download from the [NodeJS website](https://nodejs.org/en/download/), but we recommend installing nvm and running the following command at root, after cloning or downloading the repo.
+You can download it from the [NodeJS website](https://nodejs.org/en/download/), but we recommend installing nvm and running the following command at root, after cloning or downloading the repo.

 ```bash
 nvm use